Chapter 1 : No Room at the Inn.

 Not that it could ever begin to do so, but Lydia deserved every gift her parents or grandmother could get her.
 She’d been through so much the last few months.
 There was little anybody could do to take away either the physical or emotional pain, so if a gift could bring a smile to her face, even for a moment, Alexandrina considered it money well spent.

 “Is there anything you’d like to do over the holidays?” she asked her on Thursday, two days before Christmas.

 “Have you been in touch with your friends at all?
 You could meet up with them and go down to London or something.
 Do some shopping in Diagon Alley.”

 Making the suggestion, she wondered if she was entering into forbidden territory.
 Lydia’d barely mentioned her friends since the awful events of last summer.
 And she hadn’t received any owls the past couple of days.

 Alexandrina couldn’t help worrying.
-While Lydia’s condition was being kept as quiet as possible, it was impossible to hide it from her closest friends, as they’d been with her when the attack had happened.
-Alexandrina wasn’t sure of the exact sequence of events – either Lydia didn’t remember or she didn’t want to talk about it - but they’d certainly been close enough to get help, something Alexandrina was immensely thankful for.
-The possibility that she could have lost her granddaughter wasn’t exactly one she wanted to dwell on.
+While Lydia’s condition had been kept as quiet as possible, it was impossible to hide it from her closest friends, who'd been with her when she'd been attacked.
+Alexandrina wasn’t sure of the exact sequence of events – either Lydia didn’t remember or she didn’t want to talk about it - but they’d certainly been close enough to get help, which Alexandrina was immensely thankful for.
+Just the thought of how close she might have come to losing her granddaughter sent shivers down her spine.
+It wasn't something she wanted to dwell on.

 Lydia fidgeted and didn’t immediately respond to the question.